monisharajendran/Bankrupcy_report/Deliverables.md

 Profitability ratios dominate distress prediction

-A drop in ROA(C) into the bottom quartile increases bankruptcy log-odds by up to +0.8 (SHAP), a major shift.
+A drop in ROA(C) into the bottom quartile increases bankruptcy log  odds by up to +0.8 (SHAP), a major shift.

 Financial implication: sustained operational losses are the earliest measurable signal of bankruptcy trajectory.